This is the product of original research conducted by our

 Do note that enabling this feature will kill the functionality of some extensions which create arbitrarily named PHP files throughout your site, e.g. in subdirectories of wp-content/plugins.
 In our humble opinion the security risk of having your site unprotected outweighs the benefits of such solutions.

-For each of the back-end and front-end protection we need a set of directories where such files are allowed and
+and front-end protection we need a set of directories where such files

 Disables direct access to most resources, except those in the exceptions lists.
 It is generally recommended to turn it on to enhance the protection of your site.